 To help you avoid overpayments and to keep the Social Security Administration up to date with your current information, you must notify them of the following changes when they occur:

-- A dependent for whom you receive benefits moves out of your household – Receiving and using benefits that you receive on behalf of a dependent who no longer lives with you will result in an overpayment.
-Immediately notify the Social Security Administration when a dependent move out.
+A dependent for whom you receive benefits moves out of your household – Receiving and using benefits that you receive on behalf of a dependent who no longer lives with you will result in an overpayment.
+Immediately notify the Social Security Administration when a dependent moves out.

 Other changes that you should immediately report to the Social Security Administration include: